-- permissions applied to your database - developers have this ability to take shortcuts and grand all access to all objects, because their code works this way.
+- permissions applied to your database - developers can take shortcuts and grant all access to all objects because their code works this way.

 Tests like this will allow you to catch issues early, while you're developing the database - not in production.

-There is a number of frameworks that allow you to write and manage unit tests for your database.
+Several frameworks allow you to write and manage unit tests for your database.
 Here are two of them:

-DBUnit supports a number of DB technologies, including PostgreSQL, MySQL and Oracle
+DBUnit supports several DB technologies, including PostgreSQL, MySQL, and Oracle

 tSQLt supports SQL Server

 Many, many years ago I approached the topic of unit testing in SQL Server from a much simpler direction.
 The approach can help you with the use cases I listed above.
 The idea is based on a simple script that you can modify to suit your needs.
 You can write a client framework or use an existing one (I used XUnit for example) to execute these scripts automatically every few minutes or every day, as you see fit.

 The script is quite simple.
 You just add your regular code in the begin try/end try section and you catch the resulting error in the catch section of the script.
 You roll back any changes that might have been made by the testing script.
 Of course, if you only validate naming conventions or data types, you don't have to roll back any transactions.